-Your Traxxas transmitter has a programmable Multi-Function knob that can be set to control various advanced transmitter functions (set to Steering Sensitivity by default, see page 15).
-Accessing the programming menu is done by using the menu and set buttons on the transmitter and observing signals from the LED.
-An explanation of the menu structure follows on page 31.
+Your Traxxas transmitter has a programmable Multi-Function knob that can be set to control various advanced transmitter functions (set to Steering Sensitivity by default, see page 16).
 Experiment with the settings and features to see if they can improve your driving experience.